metrixio/twitter/README.md

 It's a simple process that can help you track the performance of your own account or gather data for research or analysis purposes.

+Check out the documentation in the [dashboard](https://github.com/metrixio/dashboard) repository.
+That should give you all the details you need to get going.

 ```dotenv
 # Twitter
 TWITTER_CONSUMER_KEY=